will-ch-h/SpotSMTC/README.md

 # SpotSMTC

-This program simply pipes spotify media from any device (using a developer app) to Window's **System Media Transport Controls** without the need for the spotify app or any other frontend.
+This program simply pipes spotify media from any device (using a developer app) to Window's **System Media Player** without the need for the spotify app or any other frontend.

 for the niche case that you need it :)
 ## Use